What your view of sports and life would be if you had too many concussions

 7) Markinson Doesn’t Make Sense Either

 Before he eats his pistol, Lieutenant Colonel Markinson pulls a disappearing act during which it becomes known he was trained in counter-intelligence.
 That means he knew how to pull of some sneaky shit (again, just like Lieutenant Colonel Oliver North…again I’m sure that’s coincidental).
-That also means he could have done several things rather that waiting to be swirled into Jessup’s problems.
+That also means he could have done several things rather than waiting to be swirled into Jessup’s problems.

 He could have used back-channels Jessup would have never known about to get a transfer for Santiago from levels above Jessup.
 He could have dimed-out Jessup in ways that would not have required him to testify and admit his role in this mess.
 Most importantly, as Jessup was about to be named the Director of the National Security Agency, Markinson’s whole raison d’être as Jessup’s executive officer (who just so happened to be trained in counter-intelligence) would have been to make sure problems like Santiago never rose to the level of taking down a guy like Jessup.